menu

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Grand Junction, the Rosevale neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Rosevale neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Rosevale neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 57.2% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 95.0% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 If you are an executive or professional seeking a neighborhood affording an executive lifestyle, or just wanting to find where other executives live in the area, the Rosevale neighborhood should be on your list.
 It has an enviable mix of spacious homes, relatively stable real estate values, and residents that include a number of wealthy executives, managers, and professionals.
 NeighborhoodScout's exclusive analysis places it as one of the top 12.4% executive lifestyle neighborhoods in the state of Colorado.
 In addition to being an excellent choice for highly educated executives, this neighborhood is also a very good choice for urban sophisticates.